microsoft/lisa/pytest/DESIGN.md

 * Platform: used to skip tests inapplicable to the current system-under-test
 * Category: our high-level test organization
-* Area: feature being tested (could default to module name)
+* Area: feature being tested
 * Priority: self-explanatory
 * Tags: optional additional metadata for test organization